Danny Meyer: Setting the Table

 “Setting the Table: The Transforming Power of Hospitality in Business” is, as the title suggests, not really a memoir about his life in restaurants.
 There are mouth-watering descriptions of great meals, but this was not a book fated to be devoured by foodies and unknown to the general public.
 Really, it’s a how-to manual, a common sense guide to smart business practices that should be read — like: today! — by anyone whose livelihood involves face-to-face encounters with customers.
-If you, or someone you have the bad luck to work with, believes that nice guys finish last and the only way to get to the top is to kick others off the ladder as you claw your way up, you need this book urgently — like: yesterday.
-[To buy “Setting the Table” from Amazon, click here.
+If you, or someone you have the bad luck to work with, believes that nice guys finish last and the only way to get to the top is to kick others off the ladder as you claw your way up, this is the book to read — like: yesterday.
+[To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 This book obeys the form of memoir, especially in the young Meyer’s culinary education — his writing will remind some readers of A.J.
 Liebling’s postgraduate adventures in Between Meals.
 But almost every story has a psychological twist; this is a man who has learned a lot by eating and a lot more by listening and watching.
 And a man with a mission: not to be his father, who went bankrupt twice.